 As seen, there are many negative connotations worth keeping in mind.
 Potential puppy buyers must be aware of these risks and avoid breeders attempting to sell underage puppies.
 There is ultimately no good reason for giving a puppy away so early, other than wanting to make a quick sale and getting rid of a puppy that may be too much work for an unethical breeder.

-Wondering the laws in your State in regards to selling underage puppies?
+Wondering what the laws in your state are in regards to selling underage puppies?
 Discover it by referencing the Age to Sell Puppies State Law Table.

 Note: Some breeds actually do best if adopted out after 12 weeks of age, this applies often to small dog breeds.
 For instance, the American Maltese Association Code of Ethics requires that breeders keep their puppies until 12 weeks of age.